NET-BYU/networking-course/_labs/nibbletorrent-peer.md

 - The port from which peers can connect to you.

 ```
-usage: peer.py [-h] [-p PORT] [-d DEST] [-v] netid torrent_file
+usage: peer.py [-h] [-p PORT] [-d DEST] [-f NETID] [-v] netid torrent_file

 positional arguments:
   netid                 Your NetID
   torrent_file          The torrent file for the file you want to download.

 optional arguments:
   -h, --help                Show this help message and exit.
   -p PORT, --port PORT      The port to receive peer connections from.
   -d DEST, --dest DEST      The folder to download to and seed from.
+  -f NETID, --filter NETID  The NetID of the peer you will only download from.
   -v, --verbose             Turn on debugging messages.
 ```

 ### Program Flow